 Skipping these will save you much-needed time, as well as improve your hair.
 Stress is another significant factor in post-partum hair loss.
 Sleep deprivation (remember to sleep when your baby sleeps.
 You can clean up and do many things while the baby is awake.
 You need your sleep to get back to normal), difficult delivery or c-section, and changes in the family dynamic all take their toll.
 Stress can cause excessive hair loss typically 3-6 months after a stressful event, so taking breaks and reducing stressful situations will benefit your hair, body, and mind.

 Enjoy this time with your new baby, and give your body time.
-If, after six months, you are still struggling with hair loss, consider taking our assessment.
-If you would like more information about hair loss, download our ebook.
+If, after six months, you are still struggling with hair loss, consider taking our Hair Assessment.